Pristiq and Alcohol: Everything You Need to Know

 You may experience none, some, or all of the above-mentioned side effects.
 If you do, they usually fade away or become less bothersome after a week or two of taking this medicine.
 In case these side effects last or worsen, consult your healthcare provider.

-If you experience sexual side effects or high blood pressure while on Pristiq, they are unlikely to improve with time.
+If you experience sexual side effects or high blood pressure while on Pristiq, they are unlikely to improve without medical guidance.

 Other side effects of Pristiq can be more serious, so if any of them occur, call your healthcare provider or seek immediate medical attention.